diodesign/diosix/BUILDING.md

 cd diosix
 ```

-By default, `riscv32imac-unknown-none-elf` is the default CPU architecture.
-To compile for a specific
+The default CPU architecture is `riscv64gc-unknown-none-elf`: this is chosen if you do not specify a CPU target.
-CPU architecture, run Rust's `cargo` with the `--target` paramter defining the required CPU architecture, in the form:
+To compile for a specific CPU architecture, run Rust's `cargo` with the `--target` paramter defining the required CPU architecture, in the form:

 `cargo build --release --target <CPU architecture>`